snwfdhmp/duck/README.md

   Rename Duck architecture's folders.

-  **This option was written for special case uses, even if you don't have to, you should prefer default configuration.**
+  ***WARNING!*** This option was written for special case uses, even if you don't have to, you should prefer default configuration.

   variable : `$name_dir`